-If you have a mortgage on your home, the check should have your name and the mortgage company’s name as Payees.
 You need to get this check endorsed by the mortgage company before the work on your home begins.
 Most major mortgage companies are major banks with branches locally so you don’t have to mail the check.
 Once the work is complete, the roofer will invoice your insurance carrier for work completed.
 Once the work is complete and invoiced, the insurance company will issue a check for any supplements and the recoverable accumulated depreciation.
 Work not completed should be itemized on the invoice.

 In order to avoid insurance fraud, the roofer needs to complete each line item shown for the price shown by the insurance company.
 Now is the time to discuss whether all repairs will be made and to discuss options like shingle style, shingle color, gutter colors, etc.